From A Wiki of Ice and Fire

-- When taking Dragonstone, Waters says that Loras offered single combat to its commander, Rolland Storm, but Storm declined.
-This would seem to be out of character for Storm and his belief in the Warrior.
+- When taking Dragonstone, Aurane says that Loras offered single combat to its commander, Rolland Storm, but Rolland declined.
+This would seem to be out of character for Rolland and his belief in the Warrior.
 Further, Stannis only left a token force on Dragonstone, which would seem less likely to inflict such large-scale casualties on the Iron Throne's forces.

-- In A Dance with Dragons, none of Stannis Baratheon's followers mention having lost Dragonstone, which would have been a major defeat for them.
+- In A Dance with Dragons, none of Stannis's followers mention having lost Dragonstone, which would have been a major defeat for them.

-- According to The Winds of Winter, Waters has apparently established himself as a pirate chief in the Stepstones off of Dorne.
-If Waters and Loras were conspiring, this would allow Waters to harass the forces of House Martell, the longtime enemies of House Tyrell.
+- According to The Winds of Winter, a new pirate king—possibly Aurane—has established himself on Torturer's Deep.
+If Aurane and Loras were conspiring, this would allow Aurane to harass the forces of House Martell, the longtime enemies of House Tyrell.

 - It would presumably be difficult to keep the non-capture of Dragonstone a secret for long, given how many ships pass through Blackwater Bay en route to King's Landing.

-- If the Siege of Dragonstone was a complete fabrication, it would require House Tyrell to conspire with Stannis Baratheon, who is known to dislike House Tyrell for their part in the Siege of Storm's End.
+- If the siege of Dragonstone is a complete fabrication, it would require House Tyrell to conspire with Stannis Baratheon, who is known to dislike House Tyrell for their part in the siege of Storm's End.
 Additionally, Stannis's claim to the throne would not benefit Margaery's desire to be Queen, which is contingent on her marriage to Tommen Baratheon and his status as King.